rinpharma/r-pharma/content/home/welcome.md

 The conference is a scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

 We are excited to announce that R/Pharma 2025 virtual conference will run from Nov 3-7.
-Call for talks has been extended by one week!
+Call for talks is now closed.
+We'll be reaching out to presenters early August.